Herbert Morawetz: Personal life

 Herbert's wife Cathleen Synge Morawetz was a prolific mathematician at NYU.
 His sister Sonja Morawetz Sinclair revealed in 2017 she was a WW2 codebreaker after seven decades of secrecy by Bletchley Park Signals Intelligence.
-He helped organize the defection of Mikhail Barishnikov from the USSR 1974.
-His brother, Oskar Morawetz was a Canadian composer Oskar Morawetz.
+He helped organize the defection of Mikhail Baryshnikov from the Soviet Union in 1974.
+His brother, Oskar Morawetz was a Canadian composer.
 His brother John Morawetz was a Canadian businessman.